backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/VPC Internet Access.md

 - It must be **created separately from a VPC**.
 -  **One VPC** can only be attached to **one IGW** and vice versa
 -   **IGW on their own do not allow internet access** the *route tables must also be edited*.
-- When you create and IGW it will be in detached state attach it to the VPC.
+- When you create an IGW it will be in detached state attach it to the VPC.
 - For instances in the *public subnet* with access to internet *NAT is performed by Internet Gateway*.

 ## Route Tables